brettinternet/minimaless/index.md

 Brett Gardiner is a web developer.
 He likes the internet.

-He created this Jekyll theme called Minimaless.
+This is a Jekyll theme called Minimaless.
 It's forked from the popular theme Minima.
 It's like Minima, but there's less noise.

 This is a good theme for portfolios and blogs.
 It's not a good theme for meeting hot singles in your area.
 Check out the source code for this Jekyll theme at:
 [brettinternet](https://github.com/brettinternet) /